A Buyer's Guide

 - Organise suitable insurances – Sidney Phillips Insurance can assist in finding suitable packages at competitive rates;

-- Check your utility suppliers – Utility Helpline can assist this and lowering future outgoings.
+- Check your utility suppliers – Utility Helpline can assist in identifying or sourcing a supplier and lowering your future outgoings

-Once this has been done, and contracts agreed, you are ready to exchange contracts and complete on the sale.
+Once the above have been done and contracts agreed, you are ready to exchange contracts and complete on the sale.